AriGraph: Learning Knowledge Graph World Models with Episodic Memory for LLM Agents: Experimental Setup

 We compared Ariadne agent with alternative methods in a series of text based games involving spatial navigation, object collection and tool manipulation.
+Detailed descriptions of each game, including their difficulty levels and environmental maps, can be found in the Appendix \ref{app:games}.
 All these games can be considered Partially Observable MDPs (POMDPs).
-Such games have long been benchmarks for researching agents capable of effectively remembering information and establishing long-term dependencies\cite{sorokin2022explain, parisotto2020stabilizing, pleines2022memory}.
+Such games have long been benchmarks for researching agents capable of effectively remembering information and establishing long-term dependencies \cite{parisotto2020stabilizing,pleines2022memory,sorokin2022explain}.

-\textbf{Treasure Hunting.} The primary objective is to unlock the golden locker and retrieve the treasure hidden within.
-The game consists of rooms each featuring a locker of a different color.
-Initially, the player finds a key in the first room, along with instructions detailing which specific locker this key can unlock.
-Each subsequent locker contains another key and a note directing the player to the next key's location, creating a chain of clues and discoveries leading to the golden locker.
-The easy variation has 12 rooms and 4 keys and hard one has 16 rooms and 5 keys, however second key is significantly harder to find.
-Agent receives 1 point for picking a key and 1 point for completing the game.